|351||133||1||.725||6 UAAs||10 NCAAs|

-The Bears have recorded nine-straight seasons of at least 25 wins under Pineda-Boutté, and have won five University Athletic Association (UAA) titles and made eight NCAA Tournament appearances.
+The Bears have recorded 11-straight seasons of at least 25 wins under Pineda-Boutté, and have won six University Athletic Association (UAA) titles and made 10 NCAA Tournament appearances.

 Pineda-Boutté, the 2007 National Fastpitch Coaches Association (NFCA) Midwest Region Coach of the Year, led the Bears to a 35-7 overall record and their first-ever trip to the College World Series.
 WU also won its first regional championship and fourth-straight UAA championship.

-In 2009 and 2010, she led Washington University to consecutive third-place finishes at the Regional Championship, while posting 27-13 and 37-11 records.
+In 2009 and 2010, she led WashU to consecutive third-place finishes at the Regional Championship, while posting 27-13 and 37-11 records.
 The Bears recorded a 32-12-1 record in 2011, and made their sixth-straight NCAA appearance under Pineda-Boutté.

-A three-time All-American at the University of Arizona, Pineda-Boutté wrapped up her first season at Washington U. with a 37-7 overall record and a berth in the NCAA Tournament.
+A three-time All-American at the University of Arizona, Pineda-Boutté wrapped up her first season at WashU in 2006 with a 37-7 overall record and a berth in the NCAA Tournament.
 She and her staff also earned UAA Coaching Staff of the Year honors after leading the Bears to the UAA championship.

 Pineda-Boutté began her coaching career as interim head coach at the University of Colorado-Colorado Springs during the 1999-2000 season.
 She guided the Mountain Lions to a 21-26 mark in the Rocky Mountain Athletic Conference and the team's first postseason appearance in four years.